tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ```

-With `--debug_interval -1`, the trainer outputs verbose text debug for every
+With `--debug_interval -1`, the trainer outputs verbose debug text for every
+training iteration.
+The text debug information includes the truth text, the recognized text, the
+iteration number, the training sample id (lstmf file and line) and the mean value of
-training iteration. `GROUND TRUTH` for the line is displayed in all cases.
+several error metrics. `GROUND TRUTH` for the line is displayed in all cases.
 `ALIGNED TRUTH` and `BEST OCR TEXT` are displayed only when different from
 the `GROUND TRUTH`.